mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 ### User Groups

-In the *Groups* tab, you can see and edit the user groups of this channel.
+In the *Groups* tab, you can see and edit the user groups of the channel.

 ![Screenshot of channel groups dialog](screenshot-channel-groups.jpg)